Over 100 workers claim to have been sacked after protesting about low wages at factory that makes ‘girl power’ T-shirts

 After being contacted by the Guardian, F= stopped selling the T-shirts and Worldreader pledged to cease accepting donations “until the situation is resolved”.

-Machinists at the factory say they have been over wages in January.
-They are among more than 7,500 employees at 27 factories in Bangladesh who have lost their jobs in recent weeks, according to union leaders, amid widespread protests and strike action over the imposition of a new minimum wage – which critics argue is too low – for the country’s garment industry. sacked en masse after striking The new minimum wage for the sector is 8,000 taka (£71.34) a month, half what the 16,000 campaigners had been demanding and well short of living wage estimates.
-Meanwhile, some higher-grade factory workers who already earned more than 8,000 taka a month received only small increases, it is claimed.
+Machinists at the factory say they have been sacked en masse after striking over wages in January.
+They are among more than 7,500 employees at 27 factories in Bangladesh who have lost their jobs in recent weeks, according to union leaders, amid widespread protests and strike action over the imposition of a new minimum wage – which critics argue is too low – for the country’s garment industry.